 Second, we show how this measurement can be interpreted to detect diurnal blocks.
 We use spectral analysis to identify blocks whose usage shows large daily changes.
 We also show that analysis of the phase of these changes relates to the longitude of blocks.
-We develop these two methods (§ 2) and validate them with controlled experiments (§ 3).
+We develop these two methods (\S 2) and validate them with controlled experiments (\S 3).

 Our final contribution is to use these methods to study both diurnal behavior of 3.7M responsive blocks (each a /24 IPv4 prefix that replies to active probes) over more than one month (§ 4).
-This analysis provides the first long-term, wide-scale evaluation these phenomena over the global Internet.
-Using ANOVA testing, we correlate these direct observations with economic and technical factors to examine how policy and national constraints relate to Internet use, showing correlations by country and link technologies, as well as by economic factors (GDP and electricity consumption) (§ 5).
+While it is well known that network usage varies, our analysis provides the first long-term, widescale evaluation of diurnal use of the global Internet.
+Using ANOVA testing, we correlate these direct observations with economic and technical factors to examine how external factors and national constraints relate to Internet use, showing correlations by country and link technologies, as well as by economic factors (GDP and electricity consumption) (§ 5).
+Although we do not directly study policies of individual states, our methodology and data will enable future policy studies.

-All data from this paper is currently available at no cost to other researchers.
+All data from this paper is currently available at no cost to other researchers [37].